Thinking of trying Weightlifting?

 How to start:

 Find yourself a weightlifting coach, ideally at a weightlifting club but if not at a local gym/box.
-An online coach can work but face to face will always win, especially in these early stages where bad habits can be grooved.
+An online coach can work but face to face will always win, especially in the early stages where bad habits are grooved.
 An online coach will likely require retrospective coaching whereas a ‘live’ coach should provide you with feedback on your technique throughout the session.

 At this stage I personally believe that a fancy programme is not necessary.
 A programme is required but should ensure the following: